tanksdude/image-upscaler/README.md

 ## Other copyright notice

 I DO NOT OWN 8-BIT MARIO (OR ANY MARIO).
-THE IMAGE WAS ONLY PROVIDED FOR A DEMO, AND LITERALLY ANY NON-BROKEN IMAGE WOULD SUFFICE (pixel art works best though).
+THE IMAGE WAS ONLY PROVIDED FOR A DEMO, AND LITERALLY ANY NON-BROKEN IMAGE WOULD SUFFICE (pixelart works best though).
 PLEASE DON'T SUE ME, NINTENDO.

 ## Acknowledgments